Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Introduction

-We combine this detection module with VGGT~\cite{wang2025vggt}, a large feed-forward 3D reconstruction model.
-Given the 3D geometry predicted by this model, our decoder learns where and how to place Gaussians on this geometry to obtain a photorealistic model.
-By rendering the model back to the input images, we obtain an end-to-end self-supervised loop that learns primitive detection and fine-tunes the reconstruction model without any annotation.

-Once trained, we obtain a pose-free feed-forward 3DGS model that can generate photorealistic reconstructions of any scene within seconds.
+This decoding strategy is combined with a large 3D reconstruction model, VGGT~\cite{wang2025vggt}.
+Given the geometry predicted by this model, our decoder learns where and how to place Gaussians on this geometry to obtain a photorealistic model.
+By rendering the 3D Gaussians back to the input images, we define an end-to-end self-supervised loop that learns primitive detection and fine-tunes the reconstruction model without any annotation.
+We obtain a pose-free 3DGS model that can generate photorealistic reconstructions of any scene within seconds.
 We outperform state-of-the-art competitors on novel view synthesis while using 7 times fewer primitives than input pixels.
-We observe that our detected Gaussians fit details accurately, avoid floating artifacts, and allocate computational resources more effectively.
+We observe that our method fit details accurately, avoid floating artifacts, and allocate computational resources more effectively.

-In summary, we introduce the following contributions: \begin{enumerate} \item A novel solution to detect primitives across images, achieving higher performance and improved efficiency than pixel-aligned approaches, \item A multi-density adaptive mechanism, enabling to allocate dynamically more or less primitives depending on image patch content, \item A more effective method to fine-tune a 3D reconstruction model with rendering supervision, yielding improvements in camera pose estimation. \item A pose-free feed-forward Gaussian Splatting model that outperforms existing methods on novel view synthesis and camera pose estimation. \end{enumerate}
+In summary, we introduce the following contributions: \begin{enumerate} \item A solution to place primitives at a sub-pixel level, performing better than pixel and voxel aligned approaches, \item A multi-density adaptive mechanism that allocates primitives dynamically depending on image patch content, \item A pose-free feed-forward Gaussian Splatting model that outperforms existing methods on novel view synthesis. \end{enumerate}